mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app on Windows](screenshots/quote-app.png) ![Windows installer](screenshots/installer-windows.png)

-You can follow this tutorial on Windows, Mac or Linux.
-The only prerequisite is Python 3.5 or 3.6.
+You can follow this tutorial on Windows, Mac or Linux. **Only Python 3.5 or 3.6 will work.
+Other versions will likely give errors**.

+The only prerequisite is
+Python 3.5 or 3.6.
 Later Python versions are not yet officially supported.
 They probably will not work.